 Originally from Aberdeen, Marie Ogilvie Gordon began her scientific career at Heriot-Watt College in 1887 where she studied towards a degree by distance learning.
 In 1890, she gained a BSc from the University of London specialising in geology, botany and zoology.
 Three years later she became the first woman to receive a Doctor of Science from University College London with her thesis on the geology of the southern Tyrol.
 In the 1900s she was the first female to gain a PhD from Munich University.
 In 1919 she was elected one of the first women Fellows of the Geological Society.
 Following the publication of her seminal study of the geology of the Tyrol Dolomites in 1927, she went on to win the Society’s Lyell medal for her pioneering research on plate tectonics in 1932.

-Dr Christina (Chrissie) Miller overcame deafness to pursue a distinguished career as a research chemist and an inspirational teacher and mentor to generations of students.
+Dr Christina (Chrissie) Miller overcame society’s perceptions of deafness to pursue a distinguished career as a research chemist and an inspirational teacher and mentor to generations of students.
 She worked as a laboratory demonstrator while a student at Heriot-Watt College in 1920.
 Dr Miller was the first women chemist to become a Fellow of the Royal Society of Edinburgh.

 Spirit of Christina Miller lives on